NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 ### List of letters and downloads

 Retrieve a list of all available letters, including key details such as the letter ID and current status.
-The list only contains the summary information - not the actual PDF files.
+The list only contains the summary information — not the actual PDF files.
-To access each full letter, download the PDF directly by making a request to the `/letters/{id}/data` endpoint.
+To access each full letter, download the PDF directly by making a request to the /the GET letters/{id}/data  endpoint.
 This will redirect to a short-lived URL to download the file.
 These links are temporary and expire after about one minute, so downloads should be completed right away or re-requested if the link has expired.

 ### API access